16th arrondissement of Paris: Economy

 Notable companies that have their head offices in the arrondissement include Lacoste, PSA Peugeot Citroën and Lagardère.

 At one time Aérospatiale, Technip, Veolia and Lafarge also had their head offices in the arrondissement.

 Filming location

 In one of the opening scenes of the 1965 James Bond film Thunderball, character Emilio Largo is seen arriving at the headquarters of The International Brotherhood for the Assistance of Stateless Persons.
 This scene was shot on Avenue d'Eylau in the 16th arrondissement.

 The 1972 film Last Tango in Paris was filmed at various locations in the 16th arrondissement, with the apartment the characters stayed in being located in Passy.

 A scene of the 2018 action film Mission: Impossible – Fallout was filmed under the elevated Métro station Passy in the arrondissement.
 Other scenes of the film included ones shot at the Grand Palais (8th arrondissement) and under the Cité de la mode et du design on the Seine (13th arrondissement).

+Several scenes of the Netflix series Emily in Paris were filmed in the 16th arrondissement of Paris.
+The district's residential streets and characteristic Haussmannian architecture were used as filming locations for the show.